 The Certified Organic vegetables and marketed under our The Passionate Farmer brand.

 Because we’re a fully-integrated farming company we can supply produce to customers faster, which means our vegetables stay fresher for longer.

-Soil health strategies implemented by Kalfresh include:
+Soil health strategies implemented include:

 Making Compost: We recycle waste organics back to the farm to reclaim nutrients and boost carbon.
 This project also fulfils a broader company strategy to reduce food waste and increase our recycling efforts.